Skip to main content

 3. Add a line similar to the example below:

-1. Go to .vscode/settings.json file, present in the project directory
+1. Go to the .vscode/settings.json file, located in the project directory.

-2. Add the apollox.debianRelease setting, configured to the desired Debian feed.
-This overwrites the global setting
+2. Add the torizon.debianRelease setting and the desired Debian release.
+The project setting overwrites the global one.

 caution

-Note that this only changes the feeds used in the auto-complete feature and not the Debian version used in the container images, which you can alter by manually editing the corresponding Dockerfiles.
+Note that this configuration only affects the autocomplete feature and not the Debian release used by container images, which you can alter manually by editing the corresponding Dockerfile.

 Manually Add Debian Packages

-Although it is recommended to use torizonPackages.json as detailed above for a more convenient solution, you can also manually add packages by directly editing Dockerfile, Dockerfile.debug and Dockerfile.sdk.
-In each file, add the packages you need with an apt-get install instruction, like the example below:
+You can manually add packages by directly editing Dockerfile, Dockerfile.debug and Dockerfile.sdk.
+In each file, add the packages you need with an apt-get install instruction, as shown in the example below:

 [...]